crocs-muni/minerva/data/README.md

  on Linux.
 Exhibits very small bit-length-like leakage.
  - **Simulated**: [data_sim.csv](data_sim.csv) ECDSA on secp256r1 using SHA-1.
 Was simulated with no noise.
  Exhibits exact bit-length leakage.
+ - **TPM-FAIL**: [data_tpmfail_stm.csv](data_tpmfail_stm.csv) Data from the "TPM-FAIL:
+ TPM meets Timing and Lattice Attacks" paper by Moghimi, Sunar, Eisenbarth and Heninger at USENIX Security Symposium 2020.
+ECDSA on secp256r1 using SHA-256.
+This is the data from the STM chip used in the paper.
+ Obtained from <https://github.com/vernamlab/TPM-FAIL>.
+Exhibits clear bit-length only leakage.